 Work culture in Chicago

-Being such an international hub, the working environment in Chicago is incredibly ethnically diverse and the city is a prime location for international business activity.
-Expats can therefore expect to work with people from all over the world, immersed in an assortment of business cultures.
+Being such an international hub, the working environment in Chicago is incredibly diverse, and the city is a prime location for international business activity.
+Newcomers can therefore expect to work with people from all over the world, immersed in an assortment of business cultures.